-For the purposes of the directors' assessment of the Company's going concern position, and to satisfy them of the Company's ability to pay its liabilities as they fall due, the directors have prepared a Company cash flow forecast for the period to 31 December 2022 which indicates that, after taking account of severe but plausible downsides including the impact of the COVID-19 pandemic, the Company's existing resources and facilities are sufficient to enable it to trade and pay its liabilities as they fall due for the forecast period.
+For the purposes of the directors' assessment of the Company's going concern position, and to satisfy them of the Company's ability to pay its liabilities as they fall due, the directors have prepared a cash flow forecast to December 2023, including the cash flow of longer-term strategies and projects.
+The cash flow forecast takes account of severe but plausible downsides.

+The cash flow forecast indicates that the Company's existing resources are sufficient to enable it to trade and pay its liabilities as they fall due for the forecast period.

-Consequently, the directors are confident that the Company will have sufficient funds to continue to meet its liabilities as they fall due for the period to 31 December 2022 and therefore have prepared the financial statements on a going concern basis.
+Consequently, the directors are confident that the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least one year from the date of approval of the financial statements, and therefore have prepared the aforementioned financial statements on a going concern basis.